borntofrappe/game-development/Games/Bang Bang/Terrain/README.md

 end
 ```

-Euler's number is prefaced at the top of the script as `2.71828`, `mu` and `sigma` relate to the key parameters of the functions, more on these in a bit, and `x` describes instead the coordinate on the horizontal axis.
+Euler's number is included at the top of the script as `2.71828`, `mu` and `sigma` relate to the key parameters of the functions (more on these in a bit) and `x` describes instead the coordinate on the horizontal axis.
 The value returned by the function is scaled to have a clear impact on the terrain.

 ```lua
 local y = WINDOW_HEIGHT * 3 / 4 - getNormalDistribution(x, mu, sigma) * NORMAL_DISTRIBUTION_SCALE